 Adjunct Faculty - Data Analytics

-The program will also offer a graduate certificate in SAS Data Analytics.
-The candidate should have knowledge and experience with this software, especially with SAS Visual Analytics, VIYA, and Enterprise Miner.
-Other software and analytics tools such as Tableau, Hadoop, Apache and Python will be used throughout the program and the faculty candidate is expected to be comfortable with using and teaching these.
+The program will also offer students a badge in SAS Data Analytics.
+The candidate should have knowledge and experience with this software, especially with SAS Base coding, Visual Analytics, VIYA, and Enterprise Miner.
+Other software and analytics tools such as Tableau, Hadoop, R, and Python will be used throughout the program and the faculty candidate is expected to be comfortable with using and teaching these.
 Teaching experience at the college or university level in the classroom and online preferred.
 Familiarity with multiple learning management systems and teaching related technologies.
 Industry certifications relevant to the course is preferred.

 Founded in 1902, Franklin University has built its reputation on removing barriers to higher education for ambitious adults who must balance their educational goals with other commitments.
 Accredited and nonprofit, Franklin has earned its long-standing reputation as an innovator in online education.
 The University offers applied, in-demand undergraduate, master’s and doctorate programs that enable adult learners to achieve their educational and professional goals.
 From entrepreneurs to CEOs, more than 45,000 Franklin alumni can be found around the world contributing to the communities in which they live and work.